github/developer.github.com/content/v3/orgs/hooks.md

 In order to protect sensitive data which may be present in webhook configurations, we also enforce the following access control rules:

 - OAuth applications cannot list, view, or edit webhooks which they did not create.
-- Users cannot list, view, or edit webhooks which were created by Oauth applications.
+- Users cannot list, view, or edit webhooks which were created by OAuth applications.

 ## List hooks